csbernath/DataCommander/DataCommander.Foundation/README.md

 ###How to create memory indexes

-Input: an enumerable item collection
+Input: an enumerable item collection (sorted/not sorted, unique/not unique)

-Output: a read only index of the input (sorted/not sorted, unique/not unique)
+Output: a read only index of the input by a key

 |Unique|Sorted|Create index method|Class implementing the index|
 |------|------|-------------------|----------------------------|